What is Rotavirus?

 • 6 months of age (if needed due to the brand of vaccine)

-Watch this video how a family express deep regret that their children’s suffering could have been prevented with a vaccine.
+Watch this video to see how a family expresses deep regret that their children’s suffering could have been prevented with a vaccine.

 Rotavirus: A Family's Story